nguyentrunghai/Setting_up_Linux_cluster/README.md

-This documentats how I set up an Ubuntu linux cluster for our Computational Chemistry Lab at University of Illinois at Chicago.
+This documents how I set up an Ubuntu linux cluster for our Computational Chemistry Lab at University of Illinois at Chicago.

 The cluster includes one server and several clients.
 User login authentication is managed by OpenLDAP.